Highest weights for truncated shifted Yangians and product monomial crystals: Introduction

 The varieties $ \Grlmbar $ are examples of conical symplectic singularities.
 Moreover they carry a natural Hamiltonian torus action (from the maximal torus $T$ of $ G $).
 This torus action carries over to the quantizations $ Y^\lambda_\mu(\bR) $ as well; if we choose a generic cocharacter $\C^*\to T$, this gives us a natural notion of the positive half $ Y^\lambda_\mu(\bR)^\ge $ of this algebra.

 In \cite{BLPWgco}, the third author and his collaborators initiated a program to study the ``category $\O$'' of quantizations of conical symplectic resolutions equipped with Hamiltonian torus actions.
-Though the Lusztig slices only sometimes admit symplectic resolutions (see Theorem 2.9 of \cite{KWWY} for a precise statement), we are guided by the \cite{BLPWgco} perspective.
+Though the affine Grassmannian slices only sometimes admit symplectic resolutions (see Theorem 2.9 of \cite{KWWY} for a precise statement), we are guided by the \cite{BLPWgco} perspective.

 In this paper, we study representations of $Y^\lambda_\mu(\bR) $ for integral values of the parameters $ \bR $.
 Our main interest are the Verma modules $ M^\lambda_\mu(J,\bR) $ for $ Y^\lambda_\mu(\bR) $ which are obtained by inducing from a 1-dimensional representation of $ Y^\lambda_\mu(\bR)^\ge $ associated to a collection of power series $ J $.
 These Verma modules can also be defined as quotients of Verma modules for the shifted Yangians $Y_\mu $ (see Section \ref{Verma modules for truncated shifted Yangians}).
 The Verma modules for $Y_\mu $ are quite simple and many aspects of their structure is independent of $ J$.
 On the other hand, the Verma modules $ M^\lambda_\mu(J,\bR) $ depend heavily on $ J $; in fact they are non-zero for only finitely many $ J$.